128technology/docs/docs/ts_session_processing.md

 The session processing thread is responsible for session setup and modify operations.
 Modify operations are performed for a flow move (peer path failure or SLA violation) or with the use of application identification which updates the session after DPI.
 The session processing thread has a buffer queue for handling bursts of traffic or when the thread is “backed up”.
 As the queue fills up, latency increases for all packets in the queue.
 This will translate into end-to-end latency within the network.
 The system should be scaled with ample headroom to handle peak session processing load.

-Ideally the SSR should be operating at no more than 80% utilization of its session processing threads so that it can handle bursty conditions that would be triggered as a result of path migrations.
+The SSR should be operating at no more than 80% utilization of its session processing threads so that it can handle bursty conditions that would be triggered as a result of path migrations.
 When a path failures occur, or a service is no longer within SLA, the SSR needs to modify existing sessions to ensure they are traversing the optimal pathway.
 For systems carrying considerable load, this could be many thousands of sessions that need to be updated.

 ### Enabling Multi-Threading